Title: Death Note

 Also from this battle of wits another interesting thing is the relationship that forms between L and Kira at least on L’s part since while remaining enemies form some kind of bond over the course of their confrontation, I won’t say they become friends even if L claims Light was his “First true friend” but it’s clear that there is a certain respect for one another, for each other’s intelligence.

-There is also a relationship in the story that it is interesting to watch grow and who quite frankly makes you hate Kira a little (just a little).
+There is also a relationship in the story that it is interesting to watch grow and who quite frankly makes you hate Kira a little a little).
 His relationship with Misa Amane, someone who is the second Kira and who adores Light.
 Light on the other hand only sees Misa as a pawn, someone he can use to accomplish his objective and who he doesn’t mind putting at risk to achieve his goals.
-Now to be fair he doesn’t kill her, and some people who claim that this is because deep down he cares about her, and while this might be true, it is here you kind of see how Kira has no use for feelings and every kind action or word has a purpose and a logical explanation.
-This relationship makes you hate Kira a little, as I said before, but it adds to the story and makes it interesting because it shows how power is everything to him like his decision to get rid off the detective send to stop him his relationship with Misa shows that Justice is secondary to him or at least Justice as is generally accepted he only cares about his justice and his objective his ideal world.
+Now to be fair he doesn’t kill her, like he does other followers, but it is through this relationship you are able to see clearly how after obtaining the death note Kira has no use for feelings and every kind action or word has a purpose and a logical explanation.
+It also adds to the story and makes it interesting because it shows how power is everything to him.

 Now let’s move on to the final arc, the final arc shows Light, five years after L’s defeat and having joined the Police Force he has increased his efforts to create his perfect world.
 Not wanting to release the News of L’s defeat the japanese government has Light pose as L and he has gained access to L’s database with the names of all the criminals he has put away and their faces as well with many other suspects and criminals also being in the list.
 Now this ark for me is interesting but not as much as the previous one.
 Here we meet L’s true successors who want to take down Kira and inherit their predecessor’s title however Mello and Near while interesting characters, especially Mello who is clearly a psycho, the thing is the battle between light and these two is not as interesting as the one with L even if the climax is really good, you kind of see just how much Kira has lost his mind, and the end is a good way to end such a great series.
 However I would have minded if the confrontation with L had been the full manga, ending it a little differently of course.